United States Supreme Court Justice Sonia Sotomayor wrote: People who live in difficult circumstances need to know that happy endings are possible.

 Then I was reminded that every ending is a beginning to something.
 Happy endings are just new beginnings.
 Eureka!
 Why not write novels that demonstrate no matter how tough the road may be or how long it may seem, happy endings are possible?
 Then my second novel, Wildflower, was born.

 I dedicate each and every book I write to anyone who is living with difficult circumstances and anyone who dares to live outside of the boundaries of what society deems acceptable or the norm or achievable.
-We all should experience all the fullness of life and love as we pursue our happiness.
-After all, isn’t that what romance is all about?
+We all should experience the fullness of life as we pursue our happiness.
+After all, isn’t that what life is all about?